Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Introduction

 We suggest procedures for the calculation of expectiles and Range Value-at-Risk by using quantum amplitude estimation.
 For an introduction to quantum amplitude estimation we refer to~\textcite{kaye_introduction_2007}.
 The application of quantum computing to solve tasks in financial mathematics is quite new.
 For an overview we refer to~\textcite{egger_quantum_2020}.
 Option pricing with the help of amplitude estimation is performed in~\textcite{stamatopoulos_option_2020} and~\textcite{chakrabarti_threshold_2021}.
 Market risk of financial derivatives are determined via quantum computing in~\textcite{stamatopoulos_towards_2022}.
-The only algorithms for calculating risk measures are developed in~\textcite{woerner_quantum_2019}.
-These algorithms are applied to calculate credit risk in~\textcite{egger_credit_2021}.
+Algorithms for calculating risk measures are developed in~\textcite{woerner_quantum_2019}.
+These algorithms are applied to calculate credit risk in~\textcite{egger_credit_2021}. \textcite{stamatopoulos2024quantumriskanalysisfinancial} develop new algorithms to calculate risk measures via quantum signal processing (QSP).
+An application of QSP reduces the required resources, which is demonstrated in the context of financial derivative pricing in~\textcite{Stamatopoulos_2024}.

 \textbf{Methodology:} An expectile can be formulated as the root of a specific function including an expectation.
 The idea of computing expectiles by a quantum algorithm stems from the tractability of this function on a quantum computer.
-Hence, we calculate this function by amplitude estimation and perform a root search algorithm on a classical computer.
-In contrast, the Range Value-at-Risk is directly calculated as the result of an amplitude estimation.
+Hence, we calculate this function by quantum amplitude estimation and perform a root search algorithm on a classical computer.
+In contrast, the Range Value-at-Risk is directly calculated as the result of a quantum amplitude estimation.

-\textbf{Contributions of this manuscript:} Our contributions are twofold.
-First, the ideas to calculate Value-at-Risk and Conditional Value-at-Risk in~\textcite{woerner_quantum_2019} are transferred to build up new algorithms for expectiles and Range Value-at-Risk.
-Second, we calculate these risk measures, as well as, Value-at-Risk and Conditional Value-at-Risk for normal, lognormal and gamma distributions and compare their performance.
+\textbf{Contributions of this manuscript:} First, we transfer the ideas to calculate Value-at-Risk and Conditional Value-at-Risk in~\textcite{woerner_quantum_2019} to build up new algorithms for expectiles and Range Value-at-Risk.
+Here, the construction of the operators used by the quantum amplitude estimation is new, especially in the case of the expectiles, compare with Equation~(\ref{eq:expectiles_equivalent_formulation}),~\prettyref{sec:bisectionExpectiles} and~\prettyref{sec:quantum_algorithm_expectiles}.
+Second, we calculate these risk measures, as well as, Value-at-Risk and Conditional Value-at-Risk for two case studies: The first one carries the situation of a credit risk portfolio from a financial institution.
+In the second one, we calibrate lognormal and gamma distributions towards a real world data set from the insurance business and calculate the mentioned risk measures as well as compare their performances.